Last Updated on March 29, 2022 by Sharaj

-There are three series of Shark’s upright and canister vacuums: DuoClean, Rotator, and Navigator.
+There are three series of Shark’s upright and canister vacuum cleaners: DuoClean, Rotator, and Navigator.

-In this guide, we will feature 2 highly recommended models under the Rotator series—Shark NV501 and Shark NV752.
+In this guide, we will feature 2 highly recommended shark models under the Rotator series—Shark Rotator NV501 and Shark Rotator NV752.

-It can be quite difficult to determine the difference between Shark NV501 vs NV752, as both models come from the same product series.
+It can be little confusing to determine the difference between Shark NV501 vs NV752, as both models come from the same product series.

 While both models may employ the use of the same technology, you will find out that each model caters to a specific type of cleaning requirement.